rodger0531/foobook-mirror/App Logic/README.md

 	NOTE: PLEASE CREATE A NEW ENTRY EVERYTIME YOU COMMIT A CHANGE TO THIS FOLDER.
 ===========================================================================================

+18/02/2014 - Made some notational changes.

+	- Made some notational changes.

 18/02/2014 - Tharman

 	- Added 'signup.js' and 'signup.php'.
 Working - no output messages.